 Sense8

 Ok so this one has sadly come to an end but it still remains one of the best shows with queer representation.
-Not only is there a wide variety of ethnicities, ages, backgrounds, but sexuality as well; call us bias but our personal favourites are Nomi and Amanita.
-These two have an epic love story and honestly two episodes in and you’ll be hooked on the challenges they’re facing (which lesbian love affair doesn’t have its challenges. riggghhttt?) to be together and have a happy ending….DRAMA.
+Not only is there a wide variety of ethnicities, ages, and backgrounds, but sexuality as well; call us biased but our personal favorites are Nomi and Amanita.
+These two have an epic love story and honestly, two episodes in and you’ll be hooked on the challenges they’re facing (which lesbian love affair doesn’t have its challenges. riggghhttt?) to be together and have a happy ending….DRAMA.

 The L-word: Generation Q